ruchiradhar/reproducible_science/README.md

 Using your PhD research data, protocol, code, etc, write a report explaining from where you start, and which measures are already in place to increase reproducibility as per concepts presented during days 1 and 2.
 What measures can be taken to increase reproducibility and if any, why some cannot be implemented? (page count 2 to 3)

-Submit your coursework via e-mail to Cyril and Melanie.
+Submit your coursework via e-mail to Cyril and Melanie three weeks before the next course day.

 ## Part 2